Princess Alexandrine of Baden: Later life

 Alexandrine (in black) with family of Alfred, Duke of Saxe-Coburg and Gotha.

 Alexandrine's memorial fountain in Coburg.

 As the years went by, Ernest's behavior and manner of dress increasingly became a joke to younger generations.
 Marie, a daughter of Ernest's nephew and successor Prince Alfred, Duke of Edinburgh later recalled Ernest as "an old beau, squeezed into a frock-coat too tight for his bulk and uncomfortably pinched in at the waist', sporting a top hat, lemon-coloured gloves, and a rosebud in his lapel".
-Prince Ernest Louis of Hesse recalled how Alexandrine used to trail behind her husband calling, "Ernst, my treasure"; this caused particular embarrassment at Queen Victoria's Golden Jubilee in 1887 when Prince Ernest Louis's brother-in-law Grand Duke Sergei imitated Alexandrine, calling out to Ernest Louis "Ernst, my treasure", not realizing that the Duke was approaching from the other end of the room: "He saw my aghast expression and turned, then we both fled, escaping into different rooms.
+Prince Ernest Louis of Hesse recalled how Alexandrine used to trail behind her husband calling, "Ernst, my treasure"; this caused particular embarrassment at Queen Victoria's Golden Jubilee in 1887 when Prince Ernest Louis's brother-in-law Grand Duke Sergei of Russia imitated Alexandrine, calling out to Ernest Louis "Ernst, my treasure", not realizing that the Duke was approaching from the other end of the room: "He saw my aghast expression and turned, then we both fled, escaping into different rooms.
 I burst out laughing but for a long time Sergei was desperately worried, because he didn't know if Uncle had heard him."

 Ernest died on 22 August 1893 after a short illness.
 Alexandrine died on 20 December 1904, having survived her husband by eleven years.

 Alexandrine is buried in the ducal mausoleum at Friedhof am Glockenberg, Coburg.